xieyuheng/fidb-zero/docs/manual/04-access-token.md

 - **Problem 4.1:** How should we preparing a user for future logins?

-- **Solution 4.1:** Upon register, we prepare a user for future logins by creating a `.login` data in that user.
+- **Solution 4.1:** Upon register, we prepare a user for future logins by creating a `.login` data for that user.
   For example, register `users/xieyuheng` will create `users/xieyuheng/.login`, which has a `permissions` property we will be discuss later.

-  Since we do not want a user to change his/her own `permissions`, we make it a convention that a path with part that starts with `.` will be viewed as referencing _system resource_, thus can not be access by normal operations, such as `data`, `file` and `directory` operations.
+  Since we do not want a user to change his/her own `permissions`, we make a convention that a path with part that starts with `.` -- for example `users/xieyuheng/.login`, will be viewed as referencing _system resource_, thus can not be access by normal operations, such as `data`, `file` and `directory` operations.